aakhtemostafa/SSPIM/README.md

 ∙ Hexagonal lattice beam

-* Generating SLM pattern for lattice beam is depended to the position of the SLM in the optical setup than to illumination objective lens.
+*SLM pattern Generating for lattice beam is depended to the position of the SLM in the optical setup than to illumination objective lens.

 ∙ Amplitude mask (ellipse, annular, Gaussian, rectangular )